abdullahanzar/ContactForm/README.md

 You can get started with this project using the following steps:

 1. Clone the repository to your local machine.
+Copy it to your htdocs folder if you are using XAMPP.

 2. Go to config/database.php file.
    ![Alt text](image.png)